No timetable for end to fire at Texas chemical facility

 ITC spokeswoman Alice Richardson said the company was “working our hardest to get this current incident under control.”

-“Of course ITC is very sorry. … This isn’t an event we wanted,” a teary-eyed Richardson said during a news conference Tuesday.
+“Of course ITC is very sorry. … This isn’t an event we wanted,” a teary-eyed Richardson said during a news conference Tuesday morning.

+Ray Russell with Channel Industries Mutual Aid, an organization that coordinates rescue and emergency capabilities of the local petrochemical industry, said fire crews battling the blaze have now taken an offensive stance against it and began attacking two tanks that are on fire.
+Fire crews had previously been in a defensive mode.

+“By (Wednesday) morning we’ll know a lot better of how bad this situation is going to last,” Russell said at an afternoon ITC news conference.

 (Copyright (c) 2019 The Associated Press.
 All Rights Reserved.
 This material may not be published, broadcast, rewritten, or redistributed.)